BC-BKL--Storm-Howard-Abuse Allegations

+SEATTLE — The Seattle Storm say Natasha Howard will play Sunday night against the New York Liberty, a day after her wife posted a video that alleged abuse.

+The team issued a statement hours before the game that the All-Star forward would be in the lineup.

-SEATTLE — The Seattle Storm say they are looking into allegations on social media that Natasha Howard physically threatened and abused her wife.
+Seattle is still looking into allegations on social media that Howard had physically threatened and abused her wife.
+No charges against Howard have been filed.

+"Natasha will play in the game tonight.
+We are in continued communication with the league and their investigation is now in progress," the team said in a statement.

 Howard is averaging 17.6 points and 8.5 rebounds this season.
 The 27-year-old former Florida State player was selected to the All-Star Game for the first time in her career.